 With a journey from the capital to the northernmost point of Anglesey taking less than five hours, you don’t have to travel too far to get a taste of Wales.
 And though it’s a comparatively small country, it still manages to pack in three spectacular National Parks, five Areas of Outstanding Natural Beauty, more than 600 ancient castles, the tallest mountain in southern Britain and 870 miles of stunning coastal path.
-Add in fabulous food and drink and accommodation options ranging from treehouses and tipis to boutique B&Bs and country house hotels, and you’re all set for an unforgettable journey.
+Add in fabulous food and drink and accommodation options and you’re all set for an unforgettable journey.

 When it comes to the great outdoors, it doesn’t get much greater than Wales.
 Travel just minutes from bustling Cardiff and you’ll be immersed in picture-perfect coast and countryside dotted with nature reserves, Areas of Outstanding Natural Beauty and National Parks.
 In the Brecon Beacons National Park (less than an hour from Cardiff) you’ll find moss-coloured mountains rolling across the horizon in great green waves and the tumbling cascades of Waterfall Country.
 Go a little further to discover hidden coves and soft, sandy beaches in Pembrokeshire Coast (the UK’s only coastal National Park) or head north to see the skyscraping peaks of the rugged Snowdonia National Park.